ToniSkolik-tonsofbi/Deneb-Vega/Deneb Vega - MTA/Instructions.md

 ## General Information

 Feel free to use all files available in this folder for your project!
+Copywrite does apply for the images (also the images included within the .pbix file!)

 I can't guarantee an error free experience, for my case the chart worked flawless!

 ### Explaination